 Can You Keep the Money from a Car Insurance Claim and Not Repair Your Car?

 In many cases, you may keep the money from a car insurance claim in New York State and choose not to repair it.
-However, there are exceptions to the rule and even more reasons why the short-term cash infusion may not be worth it.
-Complicating factors include whether or not you own the vehicle outright, if the insurance company deals directly with auto repair shops, where you live, and the extent of the damage.
+However, there are exceptions, alongside other reasons why the short-term cash infusion may not be worth it.

 Please note: Douglas & London only accepts cases in New York, New Jersey, and Connecticut.
 We cannot accept cases outside of those areas.